Self-Taught Higher Education Examinations: Process

 National examinations is generally held twice a year, once for two days, in April and October.
 Students can freely choose any one to four course(s) in national examination each time.

 In several provinces or in the army, provincial examinations is held there twice a year, in January and July.
 In other provinces, the date may be the day(s) after or before the national performance, it is decided by region EEA or the army authority.

 Practical course is held by examiner university.
 If the practical course has corresponding written course, student must pass it before taking the practical course.
 For undergraduate students, practical includes dissertation.

 Graduating

 Students passing the examinations of all courses that a major requires can be issued a graduate certificate.

 For undergraduate students, in order to obtain a bachelor's degree, he/she must meet other requirements by examiner university.

-In 2021, the Ministry of Education released a regulation that requires that a university is not allowed to grant the bachelor's degre of the corresponding major in STHEE if the university does not offer that major in regular education.
-Guangdong province has firstly begun to implement the provision.